telerik/maui-docs/controls/combobox/getting-started.md

 <snippet id='combobox-getting-started-complex-object-xaml'/>

-> When binding to a complex objects, ComboBox `DisplayMemberPath` property needs to be set.
+> When binding to complex objects, always set the ComboBox `DisplayMemberPath` property.

 **2.** Add the `telerik` namespace: